Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 A Word About Image Choices

-Taking the time to choose or create just the right image that relays the intent and meaning of your content is as important as everything else.
+Taking the time to choose or create the just-right image that conveys the intent and meaning of your content is as important as everything else.
 Rarely will just any image do.
 Your images should relate to the topic at hand and represent what you are sharing with your reader.

 Yes, it is easy to upload images to your WordPress media library.
-However, making sure you are uploading quality, adequately sized, and formatted photos and graphics in the first place is what will really make your site zippy and visually stunning.
+However, ensuring that you upload quality, adequately sized, and properly formatted photos and graphics in the first place is what will really make your site look zippy and visually stunning.

 At your service,